 We are urgently raising the £900,000 the professor needs for a clinical trial so that a further 18 children can be treated as soon as possible.

 James, was diagnosed with a Glioblastoma (a high grade brain tumour) in January 2014.
 Following this devastating news, at just 17 James had to undergo brain surgery to remove the tumour followed by oral chemotherapy, the standard NHS treatment.
 After looking at all possibilities James enrolled in a French trial, which was trialing a new drug, however, the tumour did not respond to treatment and began to regrow.
 There were 2 choices left for James, one, to do nothing or two to be a part of the revolutionary experimental treatment by Professor Gill and his team and receive chemotherapy via the Convection Enhanced Delivery system.
-James is currently doing well, with the support of his family and is receiving regular infusions at Bristol Children’s Hospital.

 Throughout all of this James has remained positive and determined to work hard to fight this and to help others like him in the future.